Chrise2024/GroupAdminBot/readme.md

 A cold QQ bot that provide some group admin functions and add non-admin "group admin",Group OP.

-## Note
-This is bot's ts version.
-Js version will be deprecated.

 ## Environment

 - Node.js (>= 20)